 - Expressions of interest are received online from prospective members.

 - The recruitment phase officially opens.

-- All prospective members are invited to a Unit/Group visit and interview.
-From this, prospective members are selected to participate in the ACTSES Information Day.
+- All prospective members are invited to a Come and Try Day.
+From this, prospective members are selected to participate in Unit visits and interviews.

-- Selected prospective members complete and return the ACTSES Medical Self Declaration and participate in the ACTSES Information Day, which includes the ACTSES Fitness Test.
+- Selected prospective members participate in the ACTSES Fitness Test.

-There are two parts to the intensive Recruit College:
+There are two parts to the Recruit College/Training:

-- Induction Program (two weeks), which is mandatory for all new members, includes:
+- Induction Program, which is mandatory for all new members, includes:

 - About the ACTSES